scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 various scientific disciplines.
 Some specific advantages of the ``cesium`` featurization process include:

-- Support for both regularly and irregularly sampled time series (i.e., where the time lags between data points are not constant).
+- Support for both regularly and irregularly sampled time series.

 - Ability to incorporate measurement errors, which can be provided for each data point of each time series (if applicable).